stain/ro-crate-paper/manuscript.md

 Discussions at RO2018 identified that while the original Wf4Ever Research Object ontologies [] in principle were sufficient for packaging research artifact with rich descriptions, in practice, due to their reliance on Semantic Web technologies and other ontologies, they were considered inaccessible for regular programmers (e.g. Web developers) and in danger of being incomprehensible for domain scientists.

-DataCrate [[https://doi.org/10.5281/zenodo.1445817](https://doi.org/10.5281/zenodo.1445817)] was presented at RO2018 as a promising lightweight alternative approach, and an agreement was made by a group of volunteers to attempt building “RO Lite” as a combination of DataCrate’s implementation and Research Object’s principles.
+DataCrate [[https://doi.org/10.5281/zenodo.1445817](https://doi.org/10.5281/zenodo.1445817)] was presented at RO2018 as a promising lightweight alternative approach, and an agreement was made by a group of volunteers to attempt building “RO Lite” as a combination of DataCrate's implementation and Research Object's principles.

 This set of volunteers were primarily digital library and semantic web experts.
 This group has subsequently grown to include domain scientists, developers, publishers, ++.
 This multiple perspective view has meant that the specification has been able to be used in a variety of domains (e.g…).